2084sakshi/PRODIGY_WD_03/README.md

 ## Overview

-This project is a classic Tic Tac Toe game built using [insert technologies/libraries/frameworks used, e.g., HTML, CSS, JavaScript].
+This project is a classic Tic Tac Toe game built using HTML, CSS, JavaScript.

 ## Features